DeveloperMetrics/DevOpsMetrics/README.md

 # What's next?
 - Upgrades to packaging and setup (in progress)
 - Upgrades to store data in CosmosDB (currently in Azure storage)
-- Reviewing the current GitHub probot approach, to find a better target than issues (perhaps a metrics readme.md file?)
 - Support for more scenarios, releases, etc
 - ~~Azure DevOps marketplace integrations, so you can see the changes real time on your project/repo.~~ (lower priority to focus on GitHub)